ChuyangYeyoung/BlackBottle/QUICKSTART.md

 ### Option A: Export Browser Data (Browser Console)

-1. Open dYdX web app in your browser
+1. Open Black Bottle web app in your browser
 2. Press F12 to open Developer Tools
 3. Go to Console tab
 4. Copy and paste the entire contents of `local-api/src/export-browser-data.js`